 - Treating diversity holistically and widening discussions beyond gender

-“Women are needed at all levels to shape the conversations for our evolving organizations,” says Karli Vold, Senior Director of Product Marketing at Versapay.
+“Women are needed at all levels to shape the conversations for our evolving organizations,” said Karli Vold, Vice President of Customer Success at Versapay.
 “Women are needed to reflect the voice of our market and clients.
 Women are needed in executive positions not just to show the value of representation, but to help us make better decisions.”

 “When you look at the workforce, it’s a very diverse group of people.
 And if boards are the ones making decisions and influencing the direction companies go in, then it’s important that they actually represent their stakeholders,” said Rachael.

 “If you want to see the change, you’ve got to become the change.
 And this could mean just getting a seat at the table so that someone else you know can see this and think well I can do that too.
 Because representation matters.”